0x00wolf/red-team-cookbook/hacking-SNES/readme.md

 ## scanmem

-Scanmem is a tool for scanning memory and editing values in memory.
+Scanmem is a tool for scanning and editing values in memory.
 It's an Open Source tool available in the main repository of most Linux distributions.

 To install scanmem on Arch Linux: